 It’s super easy to use, watch the video below to see how easy it is…

-There’s a power button which changes from red to green once the beer is at the perfect pour temperature of 2?C and a pump inflates an internal bladder which will keep your beer at the right pressure for pouring and no Co2 is required.
+There’s a power button that changes from red to green once the beer is at the perfect pour temperature of 2 degress and a pump inflates an internal bladder which will keep your beer at the right pressure for pouring and no Co2 is required.
 As mentioned earlier, you will need a good overnight fridge chill of the torps and will need to turn your Sub on about an hour before you want to use it.